w1r2p1/betfair_cpp_api/README.md

 ## Intention

-The intention is to write a cross platform, asynchronous, strongly typed C++ interface to the Betfair NG API.
+The intention is to write a cross platform, asynchronous, strongly typed C++ interface to the Betfair API-NG.
 With the interface generated from the [interface definition docs published by Betfair](https://api.developer.betfair.com/services/webapps/docs/display/1smk3cen4v3lu3yomq5qye0ni/Interface+Definition+Documents)

 ## Dependencies